About Us

 • Jared Hiscock

-Since moving to Nebraska in 2011 Jared has been in demand as a performer and educator throughout the region.
-Currently, he serves as the Director of Performance - Music at Hastings College, where he teaches in the music department and works in tandem with the Office of Admissions to support student growth and success.
 As a 2019-2022 Holland Community Opera Fellow, he worked to co-create programming to support Opera Omaha’s community partners and to fulfill unmet needs for arts experiences and education.
-Before working at Opera Omaha, Jared spent two seasons doing educational outreach in the upper Midwest with the professional opera touring company, Opera for the Young.
-Jared holds an M.M. and D.M.A. in vocal performance from the Glenn Korff School of Music at the University of Nebraska.
-He lives in Ashland with his wife, Damie, their three boys, Clifton, Walden, and Desmond and doggo Charlie.
+Jared spent two seasons doing educational outreach in the upper Midwest with the professional opera touring company, Opera for he Young and holds an M.M. and D.M.A. in vocal performance from the Glenn Korff School of Music at the University of Nebraska.
+He lives in Ashland with his wife, Damie, and their three boys, Clifton, Walden, and Desmond where he continues to work passionately to build community as a co-owner of Fariner Bakery and co-director of the Ashland Community Choir.

 • Gretchen Crane